-The second part of the paper, Sections \ref{sec:eff} to \ref{sec:appl}, is dedicated to the introduction of a notion of efficient parameter testability of $r$-graphs and $r$CSP problems.
+The second part of the paper, Sections \ref{ch3:sec.lim} to \ref{sec:appl}, is dedicated to the introduction of a notion of efficient parameter testability of $r$-graphs and $r$CSP problems.
 We use the limit framework from the first part of the paper to formulate several results on it, which are proved with the aid of the cut decomposition method.
-We set our focus especially to parameters called \emph{ground state energies} and study variants of them.
-These stand in close relationship to MAX-$r$CSP problems, our results can be regarded as continuous generalization of the former.
-We rely on the notion of property testing and sample complexity, that was introduced by Goldreich, Goldwasser, and Ron \cite{GGR} and was employed in the graph limit theory in \cite{BCL2}.
-A graph parameter is testable in the sense of the last mentioned paper, when its value is estimable through a uniform sampling process, where the sample size only depends on the desired error gap, see Definition \ref{deftest} below for the precise formulation.
-The characterization of these functions on the graph space was done in \cite{BCL2}, the original motivation of the current paper was to provide an analogous characterization for efficiently testable parameters, that are parameters, whose required sample size for the estimation is at most polynomial in the multiplicative inverse of the error.
+We set our focus especially on parameters called \emph{ground state energies} and study variants of them.
+These are in close relationship with MAX-$r$CSP problems, our results can be regarded as the continuous generalization of the former.
+We rely on the notion of parameter testing and sample complexity, that was introduced by Goldreich, Goldwasser, and Ron \cite{GGR} and was employed in the graph limit theory in \cite{BCL2}.
+A graph parameter is testable in the sense of \cite{BCL2}, when its value is estimable through a uniform sampling process, where the sample size only depends on the desired error gap, see Definition \ref{ch3:deftest} below for the precise formulation.
+The characterization of the real functions on the graph space was carried out in \cite{BCL2}, the original motivation of the current paper was to provide an analogous characterization for efficiently testable parameters.
+These latter are parameters, whose required sample size for the estimation is at most polynomial in the multiplicative inverse of the error.